MolBIFFM/diana/README.md

   }
 }
 ```
-The modification-specific function used to combine distinct replicates into
+The modification-specific average of distinct replicates representing
 modification site-specific measurements.
 The function is applied to ratios, not
 their binary logarithm.
 The default setting is `"mean"`, corresponding to the
 mean of replicates.
 Available settings are `"mean"`, `"median"`, `"mid-range"`,